-Beginning in 1965 and going until at least 1970, a Department of Defense mandated rebuild program was successful in reconditioning older American weapons.
-What would make this program unique was the use of electro-pencil to mark a rifle that had been through overhaul, in turn giving collectors the opportunity to trace the service lineage of the 60s rebuilds in the process.
+Beginning in 1965, a Department of Defense mandated rebuild program was launched to recondition older American weapons.
+What would make this program unique was the use of electro-pencil to mark a rifle that had been through overhaul, in turn giving collectors the opportunity to trace the service lineage of 60s rebuilds.
 While the army would denote month, year, and place of overhaul on the leg of M1 Garand receivers, the Marine Corps chose to electro-pencil the heel instead with “O” for Overhaul, and the last two numbers of the year the overhaul took place.
 The earliest and rarest of them all, only a couple O-64 marked rifles have been found thus far, likely due to the Marine Corps beginning the rebuild program late in the year.
 While a significant number of O-65s have been seen, the vast majority of USMC overhauled M1 Garands are marked O-66, due to this being the only full year M1 Garand rebuilds occurred.
 O-67 marked Garands have proven to be relatively rare, suggesting the Marine Corps must have finished overhauling Garands early in 1967.
 Some examples have be obtained from the Civilian Marksmanship Program unfired since their overhaul half a century ago, providing an excellent peak into the details of the work Marine Corps Service Centers Albany and Barstow completed.
-1960’s rebuilds have taken on a collectibility of their own, and redefined the term “original,” as they are originally rebuilt by that branch of service and unmolested since, despite being a hodgepodge of reconditioned parts.
+1960’s rebuilds have taken on a collectibility of their own, and redefined the term “correct,” as they are correctly rebuilt by that branch of service and unmolested since, despite being a hodgepodge of reconditioned parts.
 Many rebuilds, and especially those rebuilt by the Marine Corps bring a premium to the right collector.

 The O-6x rebuild program included both M1 Garands and M14s.